apurv-choudhari/e-learning-platform/README.md

 This is an E-Learning Platform project built using Python and MySQL designed to manage users and execute queries via a Tkinter-based GUI.

+## Note for devs
+Please check the README before starting out.
+If there's anything in progress or needs to be done, just search `TODO` in the codebase.
+That section indicates incomplete/in-progress work.

 ## Prerequisites

 1. **Python Installation**: